-My Crete Road Trip Diary: 8 Days of Beaches, Gorges, and Too Much Raki
+Crete by Car: 8 Days of Beaches, Gorges, and Too Much Raki

 Day 1: Chania — Love at First Sight

-I drove straight to Chania's old town (35 minutes from CHQ airport, but I missed a turn and it took 50).
-Parked outside the walls and walked in through the narrow Venetian gates.
-Within five minutes I was standing at the edge of the crescent-shaped Venetian harbor, looking at the 14th-century lighthouse across the water, and I already knew I'd made the right choice.
+Drive straight to Chania's old town — 35 minutes from CHQ airport, though a missed turn can stretch it to 50.
+Park outside the walls and walk in through the narrow Venetian gates.
+Within five minutes you're standing at the edge of the crescent-shaped Venetian harbor, looking at the 14th-century lighthouse across the water, already certain this was the right choice.

 Chania's old town is a labyrinth of Venetian, Ottoman, and Greek architecture stacked on top of each other.
 The mosques have been converted into exhibition spaces.
 The Venetian arsenals house a small maritime museum.
 The alleys are too narrow for cars, which means you walk, and every turn reveals a courtyard cafe, a leather workshop, or a balcony dripping with flowers.

-I checked into a tiny hotel on the edge of the Jewish quarter (70 EUR/night, but the room had a view of the harbor).
-For dinner, I walked to a taverna on Splantzia Square — no harbor-view markup, just plastic chairs and a handwritten menu.
-Grilled octopus (12 EUR), Greek salad (7 EUR), a half-liter of white wine (5 EUR), and my first complimentary raki.
+Check into a tiny hotel on the edge of the Jewish quarter — around 70 EUR/night for a room with a harbor view.
+For dinner, walk to a taverna on Splantzia Square: no harbor-view markup, just plastic chairs and a handwritten menu.
+Grilled octopus (12 EUR), Greek salad (7 EUR), a half-liter of white wine (5 EUR), and a first complimentary raki.

-Raki.
-I need to talk about raki.
-Every meal in Crete ends with a small glass (or several) of this clear grape spirit, offered free by the restaurant.
+Raki deserves a word.
+Every meal in Crete ends with a small glass — or several — of this clear grape spirit, offered free by the restaurant.
 It's strong, unaged, and the first sip burns.
 The second sip is better.
-By day four, I was looking forward to it.
-The correct response when offered is "yamas" (cheers) and to drink it in one go.
-Refusing is rude.
-I learned this the hard way when a taverna owner looked personally wounded by my initial "no thank you."
+By the fourth day, you'll be looking forward to it.
+The correct response when offered is "yamas" (cheers), and to drink it in one go.
+Refusing is rude — a taverna owner can look personally wounded by a polite "no thank you."

 Day 2: Balos Lagoon — The Hype Is Real

-I drove west from Chania to Kissamos (45 minutes on the E75), then took the boat to Balos (25 EUR round trip, departing 10AM).
-The boat ride takes about an hour, skirting the coast past the Gramvousa fortress.
+Drive west from Chania to Kissamos (45 minutes on the E75), then take the boat to Balos (25 EUR round trip, departing 10AM).
+The crossing takes about an hour, skirting the coast past the Gramvousa fortress.

-When Balos came into view, I made an involuntary sound.
+When Balos comes into view, expect an involuntary sound.
 The lagoon is a shallow pool of water in colors that don't exist in nature — turquoise, aquamarine, pale green — where the Sea of Crete meets the Libyan Sea around a sandy peninsula.
 From above, it looks like a desktop wallpaper.
-In person, it's more surreal because the water is warm and ankle-deep for 100 meters.
+In person, it's more surreal, because the water is warm and ankle-deep for 100 meters.

 The catch: no facilities.
 No shade.
 No food or water.
-The sun was relentless even in early June.
-I'd brought 2 liters of water and wished I'd brought 3.
-There's a basic snack boat that appeared around noon selling overpriced sandwiches.
+The sun is relentless even in early June.
+Two liters of water is the minimum; three is wiser.
+A basic snack boat appears around noon selling overpriced sandwiches.

-I snorkeled in the deeper water on the east side of the lagoon and saw sea urchins and small fish.
-Spent four hours there.
-The afternoon boat back left at 5PM.
-My shoulders were destroyed despite SPF 50.
+Snorkel in the deeper water on the east side of the lagoon and you'll find sea urchins and small fish.
+Four hours pass easily.
+The afternoon boat back leaves at 5PM.
+Shoulders take a beating even under SPF 50.

 Verdict: 100% worth it.
-But bring shade (a cheap beach umbrella from a Chania shop, 8 EUR), water, snacks, and reef-safe sunscreen.
-Come in May or September to avoid the worst crowds.
+Bring shade (a cheap beach umbrella from a Chania shop runs about 8 EUR), water, snacks, and reef-safe sunscreen.
+Come in May or September to dodge the worst crowds.

 Day 3: Elafonisi — The Pink One